Libensemble/libensemble/docs/user_funcs.rst

 User Functions
 ==============

-Example gen, sim and alloc functions for libEnsemble.
+libEnsemble requires functions for generation, simulation and allocation.

+While libEnsemble provides a default allocation function, the sim and gen functions must be provided.
+The required API and examples are given here.

 .. toctree::